bfarago/geo1game/README.md

 For a technical overview of the map generation system, including structure and module responsibilities, see the [Map Generator Overview](doc/overview.md).

+You can take a look at my [Online Demo](https://myndideal.com/geo/) to see the latest version in action.

 ## Version 1.1
 Server side implementation rewritten to native c for XenU VPS environment, where SIMD instruction are available.
 To prepare these steps, the scalar calculations are reorganized to be multiple operands for each phase.
 A preliminary compute kernel is implemented, where N oerands are prepared to compute.
 Even that points which are not yet massively paralelized, shaped in this form to be ready to implement that way.